liangfengsid/smbu_timeEeg_cl/data/preprocessed_data/README.md

 ### Features

-The feature data in the dataset consists of several dimensions, defined as follows:
+The feature data represents the concatenated original EEG (Electroencephalogram) signals.
+The shape of this data is defined by two dimensions:

-- `time`: Number of records used for recording the signals.
+- **Sampling Points**: The number of individual sampling points in the time series data.
-- `channels`: Number of channels used for recording the signals.
+- **Channels**: The number of channels used for recording the EEG signals.

+This structure (sampling points, channels) illustrates how the raw brainwave data has been organized.

 ### Labels

-The label data in the dataset is also organized in dimensions:
+The label data corresponds to the individual sampling points, and its shape is defined as:

-- `time`: Number of records' label used for recording the signals.
+- **Sampling Points**: This single dimension reflects the label for each sampling point in the data.

+It means that every sampling point in the feature data has an associated label, defining the relationship or category it belongs to.

 ## Training and Testing Sets